bblanchon/ArduinoJson/README.md

 # A malloc-free JSON parser for Arduino

-The library is an convenient and efficient wrapper around the *jsmn* tokenizer: http://zserge.com/jsmn.html
+The library is an thin C++ wrapper around the *jsmn* tokenizer: http://zserge.com/jsmn.html

-It works without any allocation on the heap (no malloc) and supports nested objects.
+It's design to be very lightweight, works without any allocation on the heap (no malloc) and supports nested objects.

-It has been written with Arduino in mind, but it isn't linked to Arduino libraries so you can use this library on any other C project.
+It has been written with Arduino in mind, but it isn't linked to Arduino libraries so you can use this library on any other C++ project.

 ## Example